 Step #1: Vacuum your carpet thoroughly before using baking soda.

 Step #2: Sprinkle baking soda on areas that must be cleaned.

 Step #3: Use a sponge to scrub the baking soda deep into the carpet fibers.

 Step #4: Stay off the carpet and allow the soda to sit on the carpet overnight.

 Step #5: Vacuum the baking soda the next day.

-White vinegar is a great natural remedy to get rid of tough stains from the carpet, especially those caused due to pets.
+White vinegar is an excellent natural remedy to remove tough stains on the carpet, especially those caused due to pets.
 The deodorizing property of vinegar helps tackle tough stains and keeps the carpet looking clean and fresh.
-However, when using vinegar for carpet cleaning, it is important that you dilute it with water to help prevent the carpet fibers from getting damaged.
+However, when using vinegar for carpet cleaning, you must dilute it with water to help prevent the carpet fibers from getting damaged.

-For carpet and rug spot cleaning: Combine equal quantities of baking soda and liquid soap with vinegar and spray the mixture on stains and allow it to sit for a few hours.
+For carpet and rug spot cleaning: Combine equal quantities of baking soda and liquid soap with vinegar, spray the mixture on stains, and allow it to sit for a few hours.
 Blot with a clean cloth until the stains have disappeared.
-For effective rug stain cleaning, it is always best to treat the stains from pet accidents, food, or drink spills as soon as it happens.
-This will reduce the chances of allowing the stain to set into the carpet fibers.
+For effective rug stain cleaning, treating the stains from pet accidents and food or drink spills as soon as possible is always best.
+This will reduce the chances of allowing the color to set into the carpet fibers.

 Step #1: Blot the stain with a clean cloth.
 This helps lift the stain and prevent it from spreading.

-Step #2: Spray ice water on sprinkle borax over the spot.
+Step #2: Spray ice water and sprinkle borax over the spot.